Weak gravitational quantum effects in boson particles: Introduction

-Einstein's Equivalence Principle (EEP), one of the foremost ideas for developing General Relativity, where the concept of inertia takes a different role from the one used in Newtonian mechanics.
-EEP states that experiments in a sufficiently small freely falling laboratory, over a sufficiently short time, give results that are indistinguishable from those of the same experiments in an inertial frame in the presence of a gravitational field.
-Hence, we use this principle to develop this work, studying some different examples of QM on an inertial frame immersed in a gravitational field.
+Einstein Equivalence Principle (EEP), one of the foremost ideas for developing General Relativity, where the concept of inertia takes a different role from the one used in Newtonian mechanics.
+EEP states that within a closed laboratory freely falling in a uniform gravitational field, experiments would be indistinguishable from a laboratory in a state of uniformly accelerated motion.
+All these dynamical experiments yield the same results as obtained in an inertial state of uniform motion unaffected by gravity.\cite{Will_2014}\cite{Wald:1984}\cite{Relativity:2009} Hence, we use this principle to develop this work, studying some different examples of QM on an inertial frame immersed in a gravitational field.
 To measure these effects in a laboratory, we will place a quantum system on a non-inertial frame, hoping to get the same results both in the theoretical part and in the experimental one.
 Furthermore, we expect to obtain results on quantization as in QM.
-So, one of the objectives of this paper is to test the EEP in quantum scales, thus a proof of GR in a quantum scale. \\
+Thus, one of the objectives of this paper is to test the EEP in quantum scales.
+Thus, a proof of GR on a quantum scale.

-We would expect that there exists a regime where the quantum aspects of gravity are detectable.
+We would expect that there exists a regime where gravity aspects on a quantum system are detectable.
 With a simple dimensional analysis we may have an idea where the gravitational effects on a quantum system are important, i.e. the physical scale where these effects can be observed.
-It is possible to compare two well-known quantities in QM and GR, which are the Bohr radius $r_{bohr}$ and the Schwarzschild radius $r_{sch}$.
-Both radii are defined as $r_{bohr}=\hbar/(\mu c \alpha)$ and $r_{sch}=2GM/c^2$ where $c$, $G$, $\alpha$ are the speed of light, the gravitational constant and the fine-structure constant respectively.
-Also $\hbar=h/2\pi$ is the Planck's constant, while $M$ is the mass that produces the gravitational field, $\mu$ is the reduced mass of a couple of particles.
+It is possible to compare two well-known quantities in QM and GR, which are the Bohr radius $r_{\mathrm{bohr}}$ and the Schwarzschild radius $r_{\mathrm{sch}}$.
+Both radii are defined as $r_{\mathrm{bohr}}=\hbar/(\mu c \alpha)$ and $r_{\mathrm{sch}}=2GM/c^2$ where $c$, $G$, $\alpha$ are the speed of light, the gravitational constant and the fine-structure constant, respectively.
+Also $\hbar=h/2\pi$ is the Planck constant, and $M$ is the mass that produces the gravitational field, while $\mu$ is the reduced mass of a couple of particles.
 In a case where the comparison between masses is such that $M>>m$, it leads us to the approximation $\mu\approx m$, where $m$ is the mass of a boson particle, which is inside a gravitational field generated by a source of mass $M$.
-Thereby, the following expression is obtained when both radii $r_{bohr}\sim r_{sch}$ are comparable
+Thereby, the following expression is obtained when both radii $r_{\mathrm{bohr}}\sim r_{\mathrm{sch}}$ are comparable